got a log of observations through my telescope. later i may add some phone images through it, and some reviews of the scope and eyepieces.

 -

-use another hand to hold the cell and spin it till the image of the primary is vertically well aligned
+hold the cell and spin it till the image of the primary through the focuser tube is vertically well aligned

 -

-rotate the cell a small amount clockwise, to counteract any future spins counter clockwise
+rotate the cell a small amount clockwise as to counteract any future spins counter clockwise

 -